matrix-org/matrix-spec-proposals/proposals/2697-device-dehydration.md

 ### Device dehydration format

+The `device_data` property is an object that has an `algorithm` field indicating what other fields are present.

+#### `m.dehydration.v1.olm`

+- `passphrase`: Optional.
+Indicates how to generate the decryption key from a passphrase.
+It is in the same format with Secure Secret Storage.
+- `account`: Required. ...
 FIXME: should we just reuse libolm's pickle format?

 ## Potential issues